 The required values for the token are as follows:

 The “exp” claim contains the DateTime value of the ending date and time that the token expires.
+The time value is expressed in the NumericDate format in units of seconds, as defined in [RFC7519].

 The “jti” claim contains a universally unique identifier for this TNAuthlist Authority token transaction.

-The “atc” claim is comprised of three elements, as defined in [draft-ietf-acme-authority-token-tnauthlist].
-In the context of SHAKEN, the contents of the elements is as follows:
+The “atc” claim is comprised of four elements, as defined in [draft-ietf-acme-authority-token-tnauthlist].
+In the context of SHAKEN, the contents of the elements are as follows:

+The "tktype" key shall contain the string value "TNAuthList".

-The “TNAuthList“ key shall be equal to the TNAuthList identifier “value” string, which shall contain the base 64 encoding of the TN Authorization List certificate extension ASN.1 object.
+The "tkvalue" key shall be equal to the TNAuthList identifier “value” string, which shall contain the base 64 encoding of the TN Authorization List certificate extension ASN.1 object with explicit tagging, as defined in [RFC8226].
 This object shall contain a single SPC assigned to the requesting Service Provider.

 The “ca” key shall be set to false, indicating that the token is being used to authorize the request for an end-entity certificate.